529 Plan State Tax Deduction Optimizer 2026: 35-State Matrix + AGI Limits + Best Plan by State

 What is the SECURE 2.0 Roth rollover for 529 plans?

 Effective January 1, 2024, you can roll leftover 529 funds to a Roth IRA in the beneficiary's name, tax-free.
-Rules: $35,000 lifetime maximum per beneficiary; annual limit equals Roth IRA contribution limit ($7,500 for 2026); 529 must be open 15+ years; beneficiary must have earned income; no high-income phase-out.
-Solves the "what if kid doesn't go to college" problem — leftover becomes retirement savings instead of tax + 10% penalty.
+Rules: $35,000 lifetime maximum per beneficiary; annual limit equals the Roth IRA contribution limit ($7,500 for 2026, or $8,600 if 50+); 529 must be open 15+ years; transferred contributions and earnings must satisfy the 5-year aging rule; beneficiary must have earned income.
+Solves much of the "what if kid doesn't go to college" problem by moving eligible leftover funds into retirement savings instead of a tax + 10% penalty path.

 Do 529 plans hurt financial aid?